 Popular, traditional Gujarati khichu Recipe

 It is a dish made of rice flour and spices.
 This is served hot and drizzled with a little oil.
-Then, this is then topped with a red masala (spice), called methi masala (link to recipe here).
+Then, this is then topped with a red masala (spice), called methi masala.
 It is also known as methiya masala or achar masala.
 It is so good, there is a reason why it is so popular amongst Gujaratis!

 Why make khichu?